 Tinea versicolor is not a life-threatening or contagious condition.
 Most patients seek treatment from Dr. Hicks-Graham for cosmetic reasons.

 If you are tired of feeling embarrassed by your tinea versicolor, contact Downtown Dermatology for a consultation with board-certified dermatologist Dr. Shari Hicks-Graham.
 She will recommend treatments that will control the fungus and help your skin return to a normal, healthy color.Tinea versicolor causes patches of red, dark and light-colored skin that looks scaly and dry.
-People in the Columbus and Upper Arlington area who have the condition rely on the expertise of board-certified dermatologist Dr. Shari Hicks-Graham of Downtown Dermatology.
+People in the Greater Columbus area who have the condition rely on the expertise of board-certified dermatologist Dr. Shari Hicks-Graham of Downtown Dermatology.